 To gain the necessary funding and support for his journeys, he approached the Catholic Monarchs of Spain.
 As part of his offer, he said that he hoped to be able to spread Christianity to ‘heathen lands’ in the east.
 The Spanish monarchs agreed to fund Columbus, partly on the missionary efforts, but also hoping to gain an upper hand in the lucrative trade markets.
 One advantage of the westward exploration is that it avoided conflict with the growing power of the Ottomans in the east.

 Voyages to the Americas

 Columbus’ first voyage was completed in 1492.
 He had intended to sail to Japan but ended up in the Bahamas, which he named San Salvador.

 Columbus made a total of four journeys, where he sailed extensively around the Caribbean islands of Cuba, Jamaica, the Bahamas and also to the mainland, to places such as Panama.

 Columbus was not the first person to reach America.
 Previous successful voyages included a Norse expedition led by Leif Ericson.
 However, Columbus was the first to travel to America and establish permanent settlements.
 Columbus’ voyages and reports, over the next 400 years encouraged all the major European powers to seek to colonise parts of America.

 As part of the deal, the Spanish monarchy appointed Columbus Viceroy and Governor of the Indies in the island of Hispaniola.
 He also delegated the governorship to his brothers.
 However, in 1500, on the orders of the Spanish monarchy, Columbus was arrested and placed in chains.
-There were allegations of incompetence, misrule and barbaric practises in the governorship of the new colonies.
-After several weeks in jail, Columbus and his brothers were released, but Columbus was not allowed to be governor of Hispaniola any more.
+There were allegations of incompetence, misrule and barbaric practices in the governorship of the new colonies.
+After several weeks in jail, Columbus and his brothers were released, but Columbus was not allowed to be governor of Hispaniola anymore.

 Columbus died in 1506, aged 54 from a heart attack related to reactive arthritis.
 Undoubtedly, the rigours of travelling across the seas weighed upon Columbus’ health.
 Towards the end of his life, he was frequently in pain from his journeys.

 Who was Christopher Columbus?